yktoo/yktoo.com/content/blog/0246/index.en.md

 ## Multi-Link Screen {#multi-link-screen}

-To fully employ the two square metres of screen surface, the TV has a so-called //Multi-Link Screen//, or a split-screen, mode.
+To fully employ the two square metres of screen surface, the TV has a so-called {{< fl "Multi-Link Screen" >}}, or a split-screen, mode.
 So you can, for instance, have a TV picture side-by-side with a browser window:
 ![](img:2.bp.blogspot.com/--yYIoMQ76Mw/VWCKQEltmwI/AAAAAAAAjgY/i_613BJrAxU/s1600/dsc09575.picasaweb.jpg:a "Multi-Link Screen: TV and a web browser.")

 Or, for those multitasking wizards, TV and YouTube (the sound is only played from the currently active window):